 The Court of Appeal in Cochrum v.
-Costa Victoria Healthcare, LLC (2018) 25 Cal.App.5th 1034, 1051-1053 (Cochrum) distinguished Lathrop and held that the MICRA cap on noneconomic damages was inapplicable to the owner of the skilled nursing facility where plaintiff died after chocking on his food.
+Costa VictoriaHealthcare, LLC (2018) 25 Cal.App.5th 1034, 1051-1053 to the owner of the skilled nursing facility where plaintiff died after chocking on his food.
 The Cochrum court explained that the facility owner was not held vicariously responsible for the professional negligence of the healthcare providers at the skilled nursing facility, but instead was vicariously liable for negligent understaffing of the facility by a facility administrator who was not a healthcare provider under MICRA.